 What mechanisms are in place to mitigate poor quality?

 Context: Your provider should have several layers in place to prevent a wide spectrum of negative behaviors such as blatant cyber-fraud (scripted bots, click farms, hackers), as well as other undesirable behaviors (i.e., dishonesty, lack of expertise, over-endorsement).

 B2B Research can be an arduous road with many pitfalls and threats along the way.
 If you are finding exceptionally cheap and cheerful sources of B2B sample, you are probably overpaying for consumer sample.
 Don’t be afraid to ask the tough questions.
 Get specific, be relentless and leave your naiveté at the door.
 Recruiting real B2B professionals is an investment and as such, sourcing this audience for your survey requires an investment on your end too.
 As I’ve said before, buying high quality B2B participants isn’t expensive, it’s simply priceless!

 Are you interested in learning more about Innovate’s B2B recruitment and panel management expertise?
-Check out our resource library here.
-Or, better yet, email us today to schedule a discussion with Innovate’s Chief Research Officer and resident panel expert, Lisa Wilding-Brown at: email@example.com.
+Email us today to schedule a discussion with Innovate’s Chief Research Officer and resident panel expert, Lisa Wilding-Brown at: firstname.lastname@example.org.